Hey there, procrastinator. I see you.

 Enjoy this post?
 Want more?

-Join my Trail Journal email list to keep up with new blog posts, adventure tips, and get the best deals on new gear in the Dear Summit Shop!
+Join my Outsiders email list to keep up with new blog posts, adventure tips, and get the best deals on new gear in the Dear Summit Shop!

 You might also like: